nagalakven/bookmgr/README.md

 This is a minimalistic implementation and needs more optimization.

 1. Instead of integrating with a database, the service utilizes an in-memory storage.
-2. Code is structured to flow as follows: main -> handler -> service -> respository.
+2. Code is structured to flow as follows: main -> handler -> service -> repository.
 3. The server is exposed via simple HTTP endpoints.
 4. Basic validations are handled.
 5. The service handles CRUD operations for books.
 These are the operations implemented: